verweypaolo/tang-nano-9k-matcher/README.md

   order), and reduce (partial consumption of the top order's quantity, for partial fills).
 Two instances of this module (one per side) are instantiated by the matching engine.
-- **`matching_engine.v`** *(complete, tested)* — instantiates `message_rx`
+- **`matching_engine.v`** *(complete, tested, fully wired end-to-end)* —
-  and both `order_book_side` instances.
-On each `messageReady` pulse, routes the order to the correct side, walks the opposite side's book to resolve full or partial fills against one or more resting orders, and rests any unfilled remainder as a new order — or rejects it if that side's book is full.
+  instantiates `message_rx`, `message_tx`, and both `order_book_side`
+  instances.
+On each `messageReady` pulse, routes the order to the correct side, walks the opposite side's book to resolve full or partial fills against one or more resting orders, rests any unfilled remainder as a new order (or rejects it if that side's book is full), and transmits an execution report for every outcome via `message_tx` — including malformed messages, which are reported back rather than silently dropped.
 - **`uart_tx.v`** *(complete, tested)* — a byte-mover for the transmit direction, the mirror image of `uart_rx.v`: accepts one byte at a time via a `txByteValid`/`txByteData`/`txByteConsumed` handshake and serializes it